Who Went Home On ‘The Challenge: Vendettas’ Premiere? [Spoilers]

 Results

-Joss is the first guy up to the top, so he won $25,000.
+Joss was the first guy up to the top, so he won $25,000.
 Nicole Z. came in fourth place overall, but she was the first female to the top.
-Rogan passed out during the trek up the rock, as the medics were needed.
+Rogan passed out during the trek up the rock, and medics were needed.
 They helped him get across the finish line, but he came in last place and he was eliminated.
 Nicole R. was last place for the females, so she was eliminated also.

 Hooking Up Already

 The challengers moved into their villa and the drinks were flowing.
-It seemed like Britni and Brad hit it off instantly, as they had major flirting and kissing going on, including a possible hookup on Night 1.
+It seemed like Britni and Brad hit it off instantly, as they had major flirting and kissing going on, including a possible hookup on night one.

 These two are wasting NO time! ???????? #TheChallengeVendettas pic.twitter.com/XuV0GSDh50